What Is SOC Compliance?

 - Independent Auditor’s Report: Explains how effective the auditors deemed the controls the business has in place.

-- Relevant Aspects of Control Report: Analyzes how the risk assessment was conducted, the effectiveness of the business’ communication procedures, and the monitoring controls it has in place to track security systems and usage.
+- Relevant Aspects of Control Report: Analyses how the risk assessment was conducted, the effectiveness of the business’ communication procedures, and the monitoring controls it has in place to track security systems and usage.